redhat-developer/odo/website/docs/using-odo/create-component.md

 cd spring-petclinic
 ```

-Next, let's create a [project](../command-reference/project) on the Kubernetes cluster in which we will be creating our component:
+Next, let's create a project <!-- add link to project command reference here --> on the Kubernetes cluster in which we will be creating our component:
 ```shell
 odo project create myproject
 ```